edoardottt/sapienza-latex-thesis/README.md

 <h3 align=center>
-This is a fork of <a href="https://github.com/asmeikal/FrontespizioSapienza">asmeikal/FrontespizioSapienza</a> to support english language.
+This is a fork of <a href="https://github.com/asmeikal/FrontespizioSapienza">asmeikal/FrontespizioSapienza</a> to support english language
 </h3>

 ------